Abstracts and Sensitive Issues

 - Statistical evaluation inadequate or missing

-Abstract disposition notices will be made available through email notification to presenting authors only on Monday, May 20, 2013 (by 5 p.m.
-EST).
+Abstract disposition notices will be made available through email notification to presenting authors only the week of June 23-27, 2014.
 The online notification of acceptance status includes a printable copy of a formal acceptance letter.
 It is the responsibility of the presenting author to inform all co-authors of disposition status and accepted abstract scheduling information.

 Poster sessions are scheduled for a full day of display.
 The presenter must prepare a poster that will fit within the dimensions of the poster board, which is 4 feet tall by 8 feet wide.
 The poster presenter must also be prepared to be at his or her board for an assigned 2 hour time commitment.
 Posters must remain up for the entire day on which the poster is to be presented.
 Posters must be removed at the time the Exhibit Hall closes, as poster presenters will not be allowed entry into the Exhibit Hall after it closes.

-Oral papers are scheduled with ten minutes of slide (PowerPoint) presentation followed by five minutes of discussion.
+Oral papers are scheduled with 10 minutes of slide (PowerPoint) presentation followed by five minutes of discussion.
 A computer will be available in each session room for use in presenting PowerPoint presentations.
 This will eliminate the need to bring a laptop computer.
-It is requested that all presenters use PowerPoint to prepare their presentations.
+IT IS REQUESTED THAT ALL PRESENTERS USE POWER POINT TO PREPARE THEIR PRESENTATIONS.
 All session rooms will be networked onto a server, which will project all PowerPoint presentations onto the screen located in the room.
-One month prior to the meeting, an FTP server will be available to upload presentations prior to your arrival in Denver, CO.
+One month prior to the meeting, an FTP server will be available to upload presentations prior to your arrival in Washington, DC.
 Further detailed information will become available in August.

 Compilations of Abstracts